 SEED: Sowing a future of success

-Science Education and Employment Development, or SEED, is a partnership formed eight years ago between Imperial Oil and Six Nations of the Grand River Territory.
+Science Education and Employment Development, or SEED, is a partnership formed in 2003 between Imperial Oil and Six Nations of the Grand River Territory.
 SEED develops educational initiatives to provide Six Nations people with the skills needed for careers with Imperial Oil, the petroleum industry and other manufacturing industries.

 SEED offers programs targeted to all ages.
 Programs include science and technology programs for young students, like the SEED-sponsored Science Day Camp.
 SEED also supports the Science Technology Awards for Youth for Six Nations of the Grand River Territory students who excel in their high school math and science courses.